Private currency: Private bank notes

 In Australia, private currency had first been used since the arrival of European settlers in 1788, and into the early years of Federation before the Bank Notes Tax Act 1910 effectively shut down the circulation of private currencies by imposing a 10% tax on the practice, making it economically prohibitive.
-This Act was subsequently repealed by the Commonwealth Bank Act 1945, which imposed a £1000 per day fine for private currencies, and s.
-44(1) of the Australian Reserve Bank Act 1959 prohibited the practice outright.
+This act was subsequently repealed by the Commonwealth Bank Act 1945, which imposed a per day fine for private currencies, and s.
+44(1) of the Reserve Bank Act 1959 prohibited the practice outright.
 In 1976, Wickrema Weerasooria published an article which suggested that the issuing of bank cheques violated this section, to which banks responded that since bank cheques were printed with the words "not negotiable" on them, the cheques were not intended for circulation, and thus did not violate the statute.

 In Hong Kong, although the government issues currency, bank-issued private currency is the dominant medium of exchange.
 Most automated teller machines dispense private Hong Kong bank notes.

 In Scotland, the Bank of Scotland, Clydesdale Bank, and the Royal Bank of Scotland, and in Northern Ireland, the Bank of Ireland, Danske Bank, First Trust Bank, and Ulster Bank, are authorised by Parliament to issue Pound sterling bank notes.
 They are subject to central bank (the Bank of England) regulations concerning "ring-fenced backing assets" and are backed in part by deposits at the Bank of England.
 They are exchangeable with other pound notes on a one-to-one basis, and circulate freely within the United Kingdom, though not legal tender, not even in Scotland and Northern Ireland.
 In fact, technically, no banknote (including Bank of England notes) qualifies as legal tender in Scotland or Northern Ireland.